 The application represents an acceptable departure from the Mosstodloch R1 designation in that, the proposal departs from policy E9 on the basis that the SUDs are located out with the designation and settlement boundary, however the existing extant consent already permits SUDs in this area and the SUDs proposals will result in minimal visual impact.
+Furthermore the area in which the SUDs is located is now incorporated within the boundary of the R1 designation in the MLDP 2020 and as such the proposals are compliant with the emerging plan designation.
 In all other respects the proposal accords with the Moray Local Development Plan 2015 and there are no material considerations that indicate otherwise.